How to Install a Solar Pool Heater

 Find a suitable location that gets plenty of direct sunlight.
 This can be directly next to your pool without any obstructions or even on your roof, although this will mean you need a longer return hose.

 Once you have chosen your location, prep the site.
-The area must be cleared of vegetation, including branches that block sunlight, and make sure the ground is level.
+The area must be cleared of vegetation, including branches that block sunlight, and the ground must be level.
 When you’re installing a solar panel rack, it is imperative that the ground is completely level.

 You have two choices: buy a pre-made solar panel rack or build one yourself.
 These racks can be made of wood with four sides for the panels to rest on.
 Their only function is to hold the solar panels off the ground.